cenanypirany/olymedapi/README.md

 ### Post Example

-*Multiple ICD10 cases are nested into an array with the key 'ICD10s'*
+*Multiple ICD10 objects are nested into an array with the key 'ICD10s'*

 ```
 {